flame-engine/play_games/README.md

 # play_games

-Use Google Play Games Services on your Flutter app; signin, achievements, etc!
+Use Google Play Games Services on your Flutter app; this allows for signin and achievements so far, but more additions are very welcome.
+If you like it, give us a star and feel free to help and contribute.

-**WIP**: This is currently a Work in Progress.
-Not all features are implemented, and things might change a lot.

 ## Part 1: Sign In